This article is all about the health risks forklift operators face on a daily basis.

 Use ergonomic seating if possible

-Some features include swiveling bases, arm rests and weighted suspension which can make your shift more comfortable by protecting your neck, head, shoulders, back and legs
+Some features include swiveling bases, armrests, and weighted suspension which can make your shift more comfortable by protecting your neck, head, shoulders, back, and legs.

 -